MEEN 617 - Mechanical Vibrations – SPRING 2013

 Free & Force Vibrations of undamped MDOF systems.
 Orthogonality properties of natural modes.
 Rayleigh energy methods.
 Mode superposition (displacement and acceleration methods) methods.

-Examples: ANALYSIS-two elastic modes, ANALYSIS-one rigid body mode, ANALYSIS: BEATING
+Examples: ANALYSIS-two elastic modes, ANALYSIS-one rigid body mode, ANALYSIS: Beating

 10